john-science/python_for_scientists/classes/13_pandas/lecture_13.md

 #### Select Data by Column

 Now that we know our column names, we can start selecting data from our `DataFrame` object.
-First, let's select by column:
+First, let's select by a single column by name:

+    In [3]: df['FIRST_NAME']
+    Out[3]:
+       FIRST_NAME
+    0    Jennifer
+    1       Jaime
+    2     Michael
+    3        Mary
+    4      Robert
+    5      Thomas
+    6     Natalie
+    7      Brenda
+    8     Michael
+    9    Jennifer
+    10    Michael
+    11    Jessica
+    12      Molly
+    13      Jaime

+Now let's select multiple columns by name:

     In [4]: cols = ['FIRST_NAME', 'LAST_NAME']
     In [5]: df[col]